 Bioluminescence is a phenomenon that creates mesmerizing nightlight, photo, Day Away Kayak Tours

 The Merritt Island National Wildlife Refuge on Florida’s Space Coast is home to a very special kayak tour.
 As evening stars twinkle above a phenomenon known as bioluminescence glows in the water below.
 Tiny organisms living in the water glow iridescent green when the water is stirred up.
-Darting fish create glowing trails, and paddle strokes produce eerie wisps of mesmerizing nightlight.
+Darting fish create glowing trails, and paddle strokes also produce eerie wisps of mesmerizing nightlight.
 Titusville’s Day Away Kayak Tours features nighttime paddling trips from May through September.

 14. Got Up Close & Personal with Florida’s Gentle Giants in Citrus County